 “Everybody is nervous before interviews, it's natural.
 However, there's nothing to fear!
 It's not a test to see if you know the answers, but a way for the interviewers to understand your thought processess and how you approach a challenge.” - Callum

-5. Work Experience
+5. Vocational Experience

 It is important to emphasise that we do not demand large amounts of veterinary work experience.

 Instead, we merely suggest that you should have done enough to (1) be able to discuss and analyse your experiences at interview and (2) have a realistic idea of what a veterinary/scientific career entails.
-Prolonged, varied and ‘impressive’ work experience will confer no additional advantage.
+Prolonged, varied and ‘impressive’ experience will confer no advantage.

-This limited recommendation is very important for fair access to the course: not everyone has the time, money, contacts or parental availability to see remote hill sheep farming practice, but most people can arrange a couple of weeks, or half-a-year of Saturday mornings, with a local vet.
-If you have had trouble arranging work experience for any reason - including if you only recently decided to apply for Veterinary Medicine - you should explain this on the Cambridge online questionnaire (see above).
+This limited recommendation is very important for fair access to the course: not everyone has the time, money, contacts or parental availability to see remote hill sheep farming practice, but many can arrange a couple of weeks, or some Saturday mornings.

 What criteria do we focus on less?